kostismazitzis/Database_Design_Project_2023-24/README.md

 # Database_Design_Project_2023-24
 Contains the Database Design assignment for the year 2023-24.
-Includes the code in SQL and the analysis in PDF.
+Includes the code in SQL and the analysis in PDF but this is only in greek language.